 Roast Tarragon Chicken Supremes Recipe

 Given half a chance I buy my meat from a butcher or from the local farmers’ market rather than from the supermarket.
 In the case of the butcher, I have rather a good ‘almost local’ butcher a few stops south on the tube.
 But, that’s a special journey, which only happens if I am entertaining.
 And in the case of the farmers’ market, anyone who follows me on twitter will know that I end up there on every free Saturday, partly because there are some good street-food options and I enjoy lunch al-fresco and partly because I buy meat and veg there for the week.
+These Roast Tarragon Chicken Supremes are the sort of thing I make if I manage to lay my hand on the right joint of chicken (or if I joint my own bird!)

 There are plenty of Saturdays when I simply don’t have time to go to market.
 There’s no Waitrose nearby either…Walworth is just not Waitrose country!